anjany/verse/README.md

 Spine or vertebral segmentation is a crucial step in all applications regarding automated quantification of spinal morphology and pathology.
 With the advent of deep learning, for such a task on computed tomography (CT) scans, a big and varied data is a primary sought-after resource.
 However, a large-scale, public dataset is currently unavailable.

 We believe *VerSe* can help here.
 VerSe is a large scale, multi-detector, multi-site, CT spine dataset consisting of 374 scans from 300 patients.
 The challenge was held in two iterations in conjunction with MICCAI 2019 and 2020.
 The tasks evaluated for include: vertebral labelling and segmentation.

+## Citing VerSe

+If you use VerSe, we would appreciate references to the following papers.

+**Löffler M et al., A Vertebral Segmentation Dataset with Fracture Grading.
+Radiology: Artificial Intelligence, 2020.** (https://doi.org/10.1148/ryai.2020190138)

+**Sekuboyina A et al., VerSe: A Vertebrae Labelling and Segmentation Benchmark for Multi-detector CT Images, 2020.** (https://arxiv.org/abs/2001.09193)

 ## Data